CADA Office Hours Are

 The N.C.
 Foreclosure Prevention Fund™ helps North Carolina homeowners who are struggling to make their mortgage payments due to job loss or temporary financial hardship.

 For qualified homeowners, the Fund can provide a 0% interest, non-recourse, deferred-payment, subordinate loan that will be forgiven after 10 years.
 The loans will assist homeowners in all 100 counties who are unemployed, re-employed or are dealing with a program eligible financial hardship.
 Loan funds can be used to bring past-due mortgages current and/or pay monthly mortgages and mortgage related expenses while the homeowner seeks or trains for a new job.
-Eligible homeowners can receive up to 36 months of assistance or $36,000.
+Eligible homeowners can receive up to $36,000 in assistance.

 The Fund provides assistance at no cost to you.
 We offer the Fund in partnership with the N.C.
 Housing Finance Agency using funds from the U.S. Treasury.
 CADA serves the following counties: Bertie, Halifax, Hertford, Hyde, Northampton, Tyrrell and Washington.